ratpack/ratpack/ratpack-manual/src/content/chapters/01-intro.md

 [http://grails.org](http://grails.org)

 Grails is a full stack, fully featured, MVC based web development framework (in the tradition of Ruby on Rails).
-It provides many deeply integrated features such as multi store persistence (GORM), a view technology (GSP), a proprietary build system, testing support and has a vast ecosystem of plugins.
+It provides many deeply integrated features such as multi-store persistence (GORM), a view technology (GSP), a proprietary build system, testing support and has a vast ecosystem of plugins.

 Grails does _much_ more than Ratpack does.